Khovanov spectra for tangles: From combinatorics to topology

 of multifunctors $\MultiCat \to \mComplexes$.
-If, for any $x \in \Ob(\MultiCat)$, the complex $K(x)$ has no homology in negative (respectively positive, nonzero) degrees, the left-hand map (respecitvely the right-hand map, each of the maps) is a natural quasi-isomorphism. \end{lemma}
+If, for any $x \in \Ob(\MultiCat)$, the complex $K(x)$ has no homology in negative (respectively positive, nonzero) degrees, the left-hand map (respectively the right-hand map, each of the maps) is a natural quasi-isomorphism. \end{lemma}

-\begin{proof} Let $\tau_{\geq 0}$ be the \emph{connective cover} functor on $\mComplexes$, sending a complex $C$ to the following subcomplex: